 The Commonwealth's outstanding general obligation variable rate debt consists of several variable rate structures.
-These structures include floating rate notes in various interest rate modes, direct purchase agreements in various interest rate modes, multi-modal bonds currently in the Term Mode, and variable rate demand bonds.
-Variable rate demand bonds, which account for \$275.6 million of outstanding general obligation debt as of July 31, 2021, are supported by liquidity facilities that require the bonds to be tendered by a specified date if the facility is not replaced or the bonds are not otherwise refinanced.
-See "Liquidity Facilities."
-Of all Commonwealth variable rate debt outstanding, the interest rates on \$588.3 million, or approximately 2.4% of total outstanding general obligation debt, have been synthetically fixed by means of floating-to-fixed interest rate swap agreements.
+These structures include floating rate notes in various interest rate modes (\$132.4 million), direct purchase agreements in various interest rate modes (\$300 million), multi-modal bonds currently in the Term Mode (\$377.2 million), and college opportunity bonds (\$156.7 million).
+Of all Commonwealth variable rate debt outstanding, the interest rates on \$239.9 million, or approximately 1.0% of total outstanding general obligation debt, have been synthetically fixed by means of floating-to-fixed interest rate swap agreements.
 Prior to 2008, the Commonwealth had periodically entered into interest rate swap agreements for the sole purpose of hedging interest-rate risk on a portion of its outstanding variable rate bonds.
 See "Interest Rate Swaps."
 Under state finance law, scheduled, periodic payments to be made by the Commonwealth pursuant to swap agreements in existence on August 1, 2008 or entered into after such date constitute general obligations of the Commonwealth to which its full faith and credit are pledged.
-The remaining variable rate debt of \$926.4 million or approximately 3.8% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.
+The remaining variable rate debt of \$726.4 million or approximately 3.0% of the total outstanding general obligation debt, is unhedged and, accordingly, floats with interest rates re-set on a periodic basis.

-As of July 31, 2021, the Commonwealth had outstanding approximately \$155.0 million (\$81.2 million of original principal and including a discount equal to \$73.8 million) of variable rate COBS, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
+As of November 30, 2021, the Commonwealth had outstanding approximately \$156.7 million (\$81.9 million of original principal and including a discount equal to \$74.8 million) of variable rate COBS, sold in conjunction with a college savings program administered by the Massachusetts Educational Financing Authority (MEFA), which bear deferred interest at a rate equal to the percentage change in the consumer price index plus 2%, together with current interest at the rate of 0.5%.
 This debt is held directly by MEFA and has no secondary market.

 The Commonwealth is authorized to issue short-term general obligation debt as revenue anticipation notes or bond anticipation notes.
-Fixed-rate revenue anticipation notes (RANs) are issued by the State Treasurer annually in anticipation of revenue receipts for the same fiscal year.
+Fixed-rate revenue anticipation notes (RANs) may be issued by the State Treasurer annually in anticipation of revenue receipts for the same fiscal year.
 Revenue anticipation notes must be repaid no later than the close of the fiscal year in which they are issued.
 Bond anticipation notes may be issued by the State Treasurer in anticipation of the issuance of bonds, including, in some circumstances, special obligation bonds.
 See "Special Obligation Debt" below.
-As of July 31, 2021, the Commonwealth did not have any RANs outstanding.
+As of November 30, 2021, the Commonwealth did not have any RANs outstanding.